Mackenzie Swinehart enters her third season in the Fordham Dugout, after joining the Rams as an assistant coach in August of 2023.

+Prior to her arrival in The Bronx, Swinehart was a graduate assistant at Notre Dame, working with the Fighting Irish for two seasons.
 Amongst her many responsibilities, Swinehart was tasked with scouting and filming for the Irish, practice and gameday setup, and live hitting and pitching in practice, and comes to Rose Hill with a plethora of knowledge in top scouting programs including Synergy and BATS.
 In addition, she assisted with hitting and outfield drills, game charting, and oversaw the student-athlete mental health wellness committee for the softball prgram.

 In her two years in South Bend, the Fighting Irish amassed an overall record of 70-31-1, including 10 victories over Top-10 opponents.
 Notre Dame would make an appearance in the NCAA Regionals in each of those seasons, winning a game in each tournament.
 During her tenure, Swinehart helped coach her players to 18 NFCA All-Region selections, 18 ACC All-Academic nods, and 18 All-ACC Honors.